-If you’re filling out an application that involves sentence-type responses, open a google doc (free) and answer the questions there first.
+1. Filling out an application that involves sentence-type responses?
+Open a google doc (free) and answer the questions there first.
 Then, copy/paste or re-type your answers into the application.

-If you’re creating a profile for a third party's website for a fundraiser, open a google doc (free) and type the questions and responses there first.
+2. Creating a profile for a third party's website for a fundraiser, open a google doc (free), and type the questions and responses there first.

-1. If you’re going to create a landing page, again write content in a google doc first.
-Then, do the design in Canva (free) or on a google drawing (free) or just draw it on a piece of paper (almost free), take a picture, and upload it to your google drive (free) or Evernote (free).
+3. Create a landing page?
+Again write content in a google doc first.
+Next, create the design in Canva (free) or on google drawing (free) or just draw it on a piece of paper (almost free).
+If you drew it, take a picture, and upload it to your google drive (free) or Evernote (free).

-2. Speaking of Evernote, it is a great tool for on-the-go.
+4. Speaking of Evernote, it is an excellent tool for on-the-go.
 You can type notes, take pics of documents, save voice recordings…it’s all there.

-3. Have a lot of lists and data?
-Enter it into a google sheet, then save what you want to share as a google-page (google’s PDF equivalent).
+5. Have a lot of lists and data?
+Enter it into a google sheet, then save what you want to share as a google page (google’s PDF equivalent).

 Organization of your content…now that is for another post.